Revival and Upgrade of a Vintage Weller Soldering Station

 The Prehistory

 All my former employers used Weller soldering equipment in R&D, manufacturing and workshops, and I very much liked the ergonomic design, the easy handling due to the highly flexibe cables, the reliability and the overall quality.
 So it was only natural for me to purchase a Weller iron, too, as soon as I could afford it.
 I was somewhat younger then.
 Needless to say, quality had its price even then.
 I couldn’t afford a complete soldering station, but rather had to make do with a Weller TCP soldering iron only.
-I connected it to a 24V transformer that I conveniently already had.
+I supplied it by a 24V transformer that I conveniently already had.

 Whenever I was forced to use different makes of soldering irons, I remorsefully came back to my good old Weller as fast as I could, so this really must be love!